 Piriformis is a muscle of the gluteal region which lies deep to the gluteus maximus.
 Piriformis belongs to a group of six short external rotators of the hip , i.e. gemellus superior, obturator internus, gemellus inferior, quadratus femoris, obturator externus.
-In this article we will discuss the anatomy of piriformis, as well as its neurovascular supply and function.
-In addition we discuss the clinical relevance of the muscle.
+Attaching to the sacrum on one end and the greater trochanter on the other one, this muscle is reponsible for stabilizing the hip joint and moving the thigh in various directions.

 The muscle divides the greater sciatic foramen into two foramina (suprapiriform and infrapiriform).
 The superior gluteal artery and nerve (L4-S1) leave the pelvis through the suprapiriform foramen.
 The sciatic nerve, inferior gluteal nerve (L5-S2) and artery, posterior femoral cutaneous nerve (S1-S3) and the nerve to quadratus femoris (L4-S1) leave the pelvis through the infrapiriform foramen.
 The pudendal nerve (S2-4) also leaves the pelvis through the infrapiriform foramen, wraps around the sacrospinous ligament, and re-enters the pelvis by passing back into the lesser sciatic foramen.
 After re-entering the pelvis, it is joined by the internal pudendal artery and vein.
 The gluteus medius and minimus are medial rotators, and hence oppose the action of the lateral rotators.

 Want a super easy way to learn the actions, attachments and functions of the Piriformis muscle?
 You need our lower extremity muscle anatomy chart.

 The structures that leave the pelvis through the infrapiriform foramen can be easily remembered with the following mnemonic;